icopy-site/awesome/docs/awesome/awesome-javascript.md

 * [Bluebird](https://github.com/petkaantonov/bluebird/) - fully featured promise library with focus on innovative features and performance.
 * [when](https://github.com/cujojs/when) - A solid, fast Promises/A+ and when() implementation, plus other async goodies.
 * [ObjectEventTarget](https://github.com/gartz/ObjectEventTarget) - Provide a prototype that add support to event listeners (with same behavior of EventTarget from DOMElements available on browsers).
+* [sporadic](https://github.com/marcoonroad/sporadic) - Composable concurrency abstractions (such as streams, coroutines and Go-like channels) on top of promises, for Node and browser engines.

 ## Routing